 My Two Cents

-We’ve also got a bit of new announcement news for you...
+We’ve got some interesting announcement news for you today...